Can You Stop a Dog Barking at Other Dogs?

 - Training: A dog may have been trained not to bark at other dogs.

-If your dog is barking at other dogs while inside the home, on his leash, or in the backyard, here are a few tips to help you curb this behavior:
+If your dog is barking at other dogs while inside the home, on his leash, or in the backyard, here are a few tips to help you train your dog not to bark at other dogs:

 - Be patient: Dogs can’t change their behavior overnight.
 Although training takes time, in the end, your persistence can pay off.